deanturpin/modern/readme.md

   // Optional types
   // ------------------

-  // These overcome the problem of defining a "not initialised" value which
+  // This overcomes the problem of defining a "not initialised" value which is
-  // inevitably also means something else or you use -1 and accidentally
-  // indexing an array with it.
-Your functions can effectively return a
+  // inevitably used to index an array.
+Your functions can also effectively
-  // "not-set".
+  // return a "no result".

   // Create a container with some default entries std::deque<std::optional<long>> options{0, 1, 2, 3, 4};